ahmad-abdelbaset/Bellabeat---Data-Analysis-Case-Study/README.md

   mutate(date = as_date(date, format = "%m/%d/%Y"))
 ```

+**3.2 Merging Data:**
-**3.2 Lets merge the data of sleeping (per day) to the daily activity file (like JOIN):**
+<br/>Lets merge the data of sleeping (per day) to the daily activity file (like JOIN)
 ```
 daily_activity_sleep <- merge(dailyActivity, sleepDay, by= c("Id", "date"))
 ```

 **3.3 Calculate Time in Bed without Sleeping:**
-I will subtract the TotalMinutesAsleep from TotalTimeInBed to determine the pure sleeping time and to see how long people stay in bed without sleeping.
-I will call this new column 'InBedWithoutSleeping'.
+<br/>I will subtract the TotalMinutesAsleep from TotalTimeInBed to determine the pure sleeping time and to see how long people stay in bed without sleeping.
+I will call this new column 'InBedWithoutSleeping'.<br/>

 ```
 daily_activity_sleep$InBedWithoutSleeping <- daily_activity_sleep$TotalTimeInBed - daily_activity_sleep$TotalMinutesAsleep
 ```
+**3.4 Average Daily Data:**
-**3.4 Creating new DataFrame that contains the average daily values of data for each participant:**
+<br/>Creating new DataFrame that contains the average daily values of data for each participant

 ```{r}
 daily_average <- daily_activity_sleep %>%